10 Best RV Memberships: Reviewed by a Full-Time RVer

 The Details

-KOA (Kampgrounds of America) has their own rewards program and does not participate in other RV discount clubs.
-The KOA Value Kard membership offers a 10% discount off your rate at all KOA campgrounds.
+KOA (Kampgrounds of America) has its own rewards program and does not participate in other RV discount clubs.
+The KOA Rewards membership offers a 10% discount off your rate at all KOA campgrounds.

-The costs of the membership is $30, so it is typically worthwhile if you are going to spend more than a week at KOA sites.
-Members also earn rewards points which can be redeemed for free nights at KOA RV membership parks.
+The cost of the membership is $36, so it is typically worthwhile if you are going to spend more than a week at KOA sites.
+Members also earn reward points, which can be redeemed for free nights at KOA RV membership parks.

 KOA also has an easy to use smartphone app so you can easily claim rewards and make reservations from your phone.